RisingStack/koa-prerender/README.md

 [![NPM](https://nodei.co/npm/bot-koa-prerender.png)](https://nodei.co/npm/bot-koa-prerender/)

-**THIS FORK HAS ONE MAIN DIFFERENCES FROM THE ORIGINAL**

-- It uses the specified prerender for all bot requests

 **KOA middleware for prerendering javascript-rendered pages on the fly for SEO**

 This [koa](https://koajs.com) middleware intercepts requests to your Node.js website from bots, and then makes a call to the (external)